BCLab-UNM/Swarmathon-Docs/Competition Rules.md

    3.3.
 If robot-robot communication is required, all communication must be done via ROS topics and the ROS master.
-Robots will not be aware of each other's hostnames or IP addresses, but rather only the hostname and IP of the ROS master.
+Robots will not be aware of each other's hostnames or IP addresses.

 4. During each round